Cooking for Health Academy Program

 - Food Safety

 - Culinary Skill Techniques

-Session topics include MyPlate with details about a balanced, healthy diet of fruits and vegetables, whole grains and fiber, protein sources, and healthy fats – plus tips for reducing sodium and sugar.
-Attendees who graduate from the Academy complete at least five of the six workshops and are then eligible to take the California Food Handler Certification test, all expenses paid!
+Class topics include MyPlate with details about a balanced, healthy diet of fruits and vegetables, whole grains and fiber, protein sources, and healthy fats plus tips for reducing sodium and sugar.
+Participants who graduate from the Cooking for Health Academy and complete at least five of the six classes are eligible to take the California Food Handler Certification test, all expenses paid!

-Cooking for Health Academies are held throughout the year in various locations in Alameda County.
-For more information, contact Dale Murai at email@example.com or call 510-268-4221.
+The Cooking for Health Academy takes place throughout the year in Alameda County.
+For more information, email Dale Murai or call 510-268-4221.